mdkberry/acidmachine/README.md

 # Acid Machine

-A fork of the original web-based music sequencer that became [Acid Machine](https://errozero.co.uk/acid-machine/).
+Forked from https://github.com/hitautodestruct/acidmachine .
+This is the original web-based music sequencer that became [Acid Machine](https://errozero.co.uk/acid-machine/).

 This fork aims to add MIDI export functionality for use with DAWs like Reaper.

 ![Acid Machine - Original First Run Screenshot](dev/screenshots/original-first-run-1.png)